Progressive Data Dropout: An Embarrassingly Simple Approach to Faster Training: Experimental Analysis

 \textbf{Are our efficiency gains just due to fewer effective epochs?} To ensure our improvements are not simply due to reduced training time, we train a baseline EfficientNet-B0 for the same number of epochs as the equivalent effective epoch for each dropout variant.
 This lets us isolate whether performance improvements come from the dropout schedule itself rather than step count alone.
 We report these in Table~\ref{tab:matched_baseline}.

-\textbf{How sensitive is difficulty-based dropout to the choice of threshold?} We vary the confidence threshold $\tau$ used for dropping samples in the difficulty-based variant (DBPD), ranging from 0.1 to 0.9 in increments of 0.1 and report these results in Table~\ref{tab:threshold_ablation}.
+\textbf{How sensitive is difficulty-based dropout to the choice of threshold?} We vary the confidence threshold $\tau$ used for dropping samples in the difficulty-based variant (DBPD), ranging from 0.1 to 0.9 in increments of 0.1 and report these results in Table~\ref{tab:threshold_ablation} , Table~\ref{tab:cifar100_threshold_sensitivity}, and Table~\ref{tab:imagenet_threshold_sensitivity}.
 Higher thresholds lead to more conservative early-stage dropout, while lower values remove more data per epoch.
 Hence, lower thresholds tend to have a much lower step count.
 To ensure a balance between accuracy and epochs, we use thresholds of 0.3 and 0.7 in all experiments.
-All experiments are conducted using EfficientNet-B0 on CIFAR-100 for 200 epochs with the final epoch being full-dataset revision.
+Experiments in Table~\ref{tab:threshold_ablation} are conducted using EfficientNet-B0 on CIFAR-100 for 200 epochs with the final epoch being full-dataset revision.
+For SRD, we applied it in the most straightforward form of data dropping.
+Table~\ref{tab:srd_cifar100_sensitivity} presents the results on CIFAR-100 across different thresholds for reference.

 \textbf{Can we shorten training and still retain performance?} To assess training-time sensitivity, we repeat all dropout variants under a 50-epoch training schedule (including final revision).
 We compare them to a 50-epoch baseline.
 Despite shorter training, all variants outperform the baseline (and the baseline trained to 200 epochs as well).
 Further, with just 50 epochs we are only 1.75\% worse off than our variant with 200 epochs.
 However, the baseline drops by 2.67\%.
 This shows that the proposed data dropout can improve generalization even under constrained budgets.
 The results can be seen in Table~\ref{tab:ablation_50epoch}.